aksharasoman/notes_ml_projects/SOP for publishing a blog post of an ML Project.md

 7. Create `index.qmd` file with required yaml header (copy from another )
 8. Find a suitable thumbnail image, if there is not any in the project.
 9. Prepare overview content for index.qmd (see readme.md of github repo.)
+	1. Keep the obsidian notes and codes folder (vs code) of the project open.

 Z.  Add blog link to Github Readme